 JBL could’ve added the 360-degree audio which is probably the only thing lacking here.
 Similar to the JBL Xtreme, the Boombox is just a bigger brother.

 When it comes to specs, the boombox is actually a pretty decent device.
 This is a definite must-have for any audiophile who loves outdoors.
-There are a number of buttons which are very tactile and clicky.
+There are a number of buttons that are very tactile and clicky.

 There is a logo shaped button for a quick connect.
 The power button is placed between the volume rockers which is a pretty weird design.
 It also has a button for enabling voice assistant and everyone likes smart speakers.